5 Tips To Get Your Resume Past AI "Robots"

 Teal’s Matching Mode shows how a resume compares to the job posting and which keywords to add.

-4. Quantify your achievements
+4. Quantify your bullet points

-Here’s another common piece of advice that any career coach or resume writer will give you: quantify your achievements.
+Here’s another common piece of advice that any career coach or resume writer will give you: quantify your bullets.
 Incorporate metrics and real-world proof wherever you can, especially with your work experience section and your professional summary.

 Honestly, it’s difficult to tell just how much importance screening tools place on quantified bullet points.
 However, taking the time to add digits and emphasize impact is helpful for several reasons: